frlan/vereinsmeier/README.rst

 About
 =====

-A little piece of software to fill up a feeled whole inside free software for administrating German Verein.
+A little piece of software to fill up a gap caused by a missing feature at administrating German Verein.

 Features
 ========